chacehoo/maomao_web/content/join/Page_1.md

 Please rest assured that your application wil be carefully evaluated.
 Strong applicants will be contacted asap for a Zoom interview.

 There are two intakes (August and January) each year.
 The [application deadlines](https://cde.nus.edu.sg/graduate/graduate-programmes-by-research/application-period-2/) are normally 1 Janurary for the intake in August, and 1 July for the intake in January next year.

+Check the seminar on ["How to get a PhD"](https://cde.nus.edu.sg/graduate/graduate-programmes-by-research-seminar/#seminar) for guide and tools for your PhD application.